Rose family (Rosaceae)

 Cultivation: The preference is light shade to full sun, and mesic conditions; some drought is tolerated, although this can reduce the size of the drupes.
 Growth is best in rich fertile soil; a clay-loam or rocky soil is also acceptable.
 This plant is easy to grow from transplants or cuttings of young growth.
 It can become aggressive and be difficult to eliminate; the use of herbicides may be required on some occasions.

-Range & Habitat: Common Blackberry occurs in most counties of Illinois; it is common in most areas of central and northern Illinois, and somewhat less common in southern Illinois (see Distribution Map).
+Range & Habitat: The native Common Blackberry occurs in most counties of Illinois; it is common in most areas of central and northern Illinois, and somewhat less common in southern Illinois (see Distribution Map).
 Habitats include moist to slightly dry prairie edges along woodlands, thickets, open woodlands, savannas, woodland meadows, limestone glades, fence rows, areas along roadsides and railroads, and abandoned pastures.
 This plant favors disturbed, burned-over areas in and around woodlands; it is one of the shrubby invaders of prairies.